Discover 33 Delightful Things to Do in Mallorca, Spain!

 The drive to Sa Calobra is famous

-The most famous curve is the legendary Nus de Sa Corbata (Knot of the Tie), where the road passes under itself in a 360 degree curve.
-Gulp!
+Along the way you’ll tackle 12 dramatic hairpin bends, including the famous Nus de Sa Corbata (Knot of the Tie), where the road loops under itself in a jaw-dropping 360-degree curve.

 25) Hang out at Platja des Coll Baix